desertwitch/treeball/README.md

 - Can be **listed** within the CLI in sorted or original order
 - Enable **recovery planning** (extract dummies first, replace files later)

-This turns what's normally a giant wall of text into a portable, organized snapshot.
+This turns what's normally a giant wall of text into a portable, well organized snapshot.
 Directory trees are reshaped as artifacts - something you can archive, compare, and extract.

 ### FEATURES